 - Well woman preventive exam office visit to your physician, PCP, obstetrician (OB), gynecologist (GYN) or OB/GYN.
-This includes pap smears and routine chlamydia screening tests.
+This includes pap smears.
 Your plan covers the exams recommended by the Health Resources and Services Administration.
-A routine well woman preventive exam is a medical exam given for a reason other than to diagnose or treat a suspected or identified illness or injury. - Preventive care breast cancer (BRCA) gene blood testing by a physician and lab. - Preventive breast cancer genetic counseling provided by a genetic counselor to interpret the test results and evaluate treatment.
+A routine well woman preventive exam is a medical exam given for a reason other than to diagnose or treat a suspected or identified illness or injury. - Preventive care breast cancer (BRCA) gene blood testing by a physician and lab. - Preventive breast cancer genetic counseling provided by a genetic counselor to interpret the test results and evaluate treatment. - Screening for diabetes after pregnancy for women with a history of diabetes during pregnancy. - Screening for urinary incontinence.